The Gunny Sack

 Put the granulated sugar and egg whites into a metal or glass bowl over a pot of simmering water.
 Whisk or stir constantly until the sugar has dissolved and the mixture has reached 160°.
 The mixture should be smooth, with no graininess when you rub it between your finger and thumb.

 Pour the egg white mixture into the mixing bowl of a stand mixer.
 Use the whisk attachment to beat the whites until stiff peaks form or for about 10 minutes and the meringue has cooled.
-If meringue or mixing bowl are still warm, continue whisking at a low speed until cool.
+If the meringue or mixing bowl are still warm, continue whisking at a low speed until cool.

 mixing meringue buttercream